 Hawaii's Big Island is often overlooked for the smaller islands of Oahu or Maui.

-Travelers will often head to Maui, to indulge in a little luxury among one of its many beach resorts.
+Travelers will often head to Maui to indulge in a bit of luxury among one of its many beach resorts.

 Oahu is home to the capital of Honolulu, where anyone interested can learn more about the recent history of the USA's 50th state.